nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * creates a connection to remote server containing data on resale flats.
 * formats raw query into valid query to be sent as a GET request.
 * returns all flats matching filter conditions and is parsed back to Command to be shown to user via Ui.
-* does not depend on other components apart from being called by Command.
+* Called by FindCommand, stores each unit from response into Data.

 **How classes within Api component interact with each other**